 How do I choose the right breast implants?

-With so many options it can seem overwhelming to select your most “ideal” type of breast implant.
+With so many options it can seem overwhelming to select your body’s most “ideal” type of breast implant.
 Together we will help guide your decision.
-For the most part, the style of implant you choose will come down to personal preference as regards the final outcome, but there are some factors you may wish to keep in mind.
+For the most part, the style of implant you choose will come down to personal preference, but there are some factors you may wish to keep in mind.
 Round implants are often only a good choice for women with little but evenly distributed breast tissue and no sag who desire just a slight increase in size.
 Much more often, shaped, teardrop, or anatomic implants provide the most natural and attractive appearance.
 Saline implants were once considered by Dr. Richards to be preferable for many years, until the very cohesive “gummy bear” form-stable implants became available in the US.
-These implants have a very low complication rate and a very high patient satisfaction rate.
-Additionally, Dr. Richards most often places these implants above the muscle fibers so there is no deformation of the breast upon exercise or muscle movements.
-Furthermore, the risk of unsightly wrinkling is lower than with saline implants.
+These implants have about the lowest complication rate and a very high patient satisfaction rate.
+Additionally, Dr. Richards most often places these particular implants above the muscle fibers so there is no deformation of the breast upon exercise or muscle movements.
+Furthermore, the risk of unsightly wrinkling and capsular contracture is lower than with saline implants.

 How long will it take to heal?

 Everyone has their own unique rate of healing, and you should listen to your body as you recover to help determine when you’re ready to return to normal activities.
 Most patients take about one week to heal before resuming work, school, and their daily routine.
 We strongly encourage patients to avoid high-impact exercise for at least four to six weeks.
-Additional instructions, such as not lifting anything over five pounds for the first few weeks, will be provided by Dr. Richards before your operation.
+Additional instructions, such as avoiding vigorous arm motions for the first few weeks, will be provided by Dr. Richards before your operation.
 Swelling, tenderness, and bruising are normal effects, and they should subside with time.
-Swelling will take six months to a year to 100% resolve, but the breasts usually look very nice by a month.
+Swelling will take six months to a year to 100% resolve, but the breasts usually look very nice and natural by one month.
 You will have several follow-up visits with us to check on your progress after surgery.
 You’re also welcome to contact our practice at any time for more information.

 Can I change my mind about implants later?

 Some women, after years of having breast implants, decide they want a change.
-Although uncommon in Dr Richards’s’ practice, some women experience a condition called capsular contracture where the scar tissue surrounding the implant tightens and thickens, causing pain and cosmetic issues.
+Although uncommon in Dr. Richards’ practice, some women experience a condition called capsular contracture, where the scar tissue surrounding the implant tightens and thickens, causing pain and cosmetic issues.
 Regardless of the reason, in many cases breast revision or implant exchange surgery can be performed.
-Dr. Richards can exchange the implants for ones of the newer material outside of the thickened capsule or he can remove them entirely.
+Dr. Richards can exchange the implants for ones with the newer material in a different tissue plane, or he can remove them entirely.
 He can provide details specific to your needs and goals during your first consultation.

-Whatever your individual circumstances may be, if you are considering breast augmentation revision surgery, please contact Ageless Impressions Plastic Surgery Institute as soon as possible to set up a consultation.
+If you are considering breast augmentation or breast augmentation revision surgery, please contact Ageless Impressions – Plastic Surgery Institute as soon as possible to set up a consultation.
 If you are interested in any other procedures that are not listed on this site, please feel free to ask our office for more information on them.